juank-pa/JKLocalNotifications-ANE/README.md

 # Requirements
 * The project requires the AIR SDK 26 or greater which ca be downloaded [here](http://www.adobe.com/devnet/air/air-sdk-download.html).
-Even though you can place the SDK anywhere in your computer, all the shell script expect to find it at `$HOME/Developer/AIR_SDK` so it will be a good idea to place it there.
+Even though you can place the SDK anywhere in your computer, all the shell scripts expect to find it at `$HOME/Developer/AIR_SDK` so it will be a good idea to place it there.
 If you still decide to place the SDK somewhere else please update the corresponding shell files.
 * XCode 8.2.1 or greater with support for iOS 8.4 or greater.